silvacms/silva.core.references/README.txt

 =====================

 ``silva.core.references`` defines directed references between a source and target.
-However you still have the possibility with the help of a central catalog to query the references in both direction: who is the target if I am the source, and who is the source if I am the target.
+With the help of a central catalog, you have the possibility to query the references in both direction: who is the target if I am the source, and who is the source if I am the target.

-References are tagged can be tagged with different names, and can be lookup by using one of those names.
+References are tagged can be tagged with different names, and can be found by searching on one of those names.

-By default you don't have the right to remove a content if it is the target of a existing reference.
-However by applying a special interface on your reference, you can trigger the deletion of the source at the same time that the target is deleted.
+Unless you use weak references, you can't remove an content which is a target of a reference, you will get an error.
+If you used a weak reference, the source will be removed.

-Limitation: Don't try to break the rule explained above if you just created the reference in the same request that you are trying to break it.
+This extension provides you with a set of fields and widgets that can be used in forms.